 Which means, let’s face it, we’re all going to keep hearing about politics in sermons, coffee hour discussions, and Bible study.
 A church has a sanctuary but isn’t one.
 It’s a base camp for Christians’ work in the world, glorifying God and caring for God’s people.
 If you’re worried about the IRS, here are the basics.
 Church leaders can’t use the pulpit or official church publications to endorse candidates in partisan contests.
 But we can speak our minds almost whenever we want.

 Our challenge (and I have failed in this so often) is to do so in a way that everyone, no matter what they believe, feels seen, respected, and fed.
 If I feel I have to say something because I’m upset or sad, just to get it off my chest, if I think some of the people in the pews or parish hall are part of the problem, stand-ins for whatever I’m angry at, my witness might not be ready for prime time.
 Hence the typical, soberer “on the one hand, on the other hand” sermon.
-Nevertheless, on this day of national thanksgiving, I offer a word to both hands.
+So on this day of national thanksgiving, I offer a word to both hands.

 To my progressive siblings, first, please don’t blame or condemn all Trump or Republican voters.
 In a two-party system, candidates hold their polar places in the never-ending left-right push-pull.
 If I want government working harder to solve problems, I vote for Democrats.
 If I want lower taxes and regulation, I vote for Republicans.
 It’s getting more complicated these days, because Democrats are getting less liberal and Republicans a lot less classically conservative.
 Still, even when a party chooses a lousy nominee, tens of millions of voters will still conclude they have nowhere else to go, because they don’t want the other side’s policies.